It looks harmless enough.

 Because this starts with something familiar and social, many people don’t realize it’s phishing until accounts are already compromised.
 Plus, scammers then use your email and name to trick friends and family into trusting more fake e-vites from your account.

-How to Tell If a Paperless Post Invite Is Real
+How to Tell If an Email Invite (Evite) Is Real

-Paperless Post has publicly acknowledged these scams and shared what legitimate messages actually look like.
+Invitation platforms, such as Paperless Post, have publicly acknowledged these scams and shared what legitimate messages actually look like.

 - Include .EXE attachments